rohit-upadhya/lexclipr-link_prediction/README.md

 # lexclipr-link_prediction
-A heterogeneous link prediction based solution for the LexCLiPR dataset
+A heterogeneous graph-based link prediction based solution for the LexCLiPR dataset